willyu1007/Orchestration-Template/prepare_docs/blueprint/hooks.md

 #### 4.3.3 Knowledge-trigger handler

-For `UserPromptSubmit` or `SessionStop` events, a handler can emit a `new_intent` that aligns with the structured intent schema used by knowledge routing:
+For `PromptSubmit` or `SessionStop` events, a handler can emit a `new_intent` that aligns with the structured intent schema used by knowledge routing:

 ```json
 {